Adespinoza/simplechain/README.md

 The original repository can be found [here](https://github.com/lhartikk/naivechain).

 # Installation
+Code currently not yet working for networking peers, but here is how you would accomplish it:

 ### Quick start
 (set up two connected nodes and mine 1 block)